andywag/inference_server/README.md

 ## Online Startup

+1. Custom ops for bert needs to be compiled : online/release/bert : `make`

 The online models are registered with the server through the ZMQ message queue and can be run :
 1. run `python3 release_proto.py run --config server` from online/release folder